Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/faces.rst

 This takes a selection of faces and solidifies them by extruding them uniformly to give volume to a :term:`non-manifold` surface.
 This is also available as a :doc:`Modifier </modeling/modifiers/generate/solidify>`.
-After using the tool, you can set the offset distance in the Tool Palette.
+After using the tool, you can set the offset distance in the Operator Panel.

 Thickness
    Amount to offset the newly created surface.
-   Positive values offset the surface inward relative to the normals.
+   Positive values offset the surface inward relative to the normals direction.
    Negative values offset outward.

 .. list-table::